-University of Pennsylvania, School of Medicine
+University of Wisconsin School of

 About the Scholarship

-Medical schools, affiliated hospitals and clinical research institutions with interests in training and research in diagnostic radiology, nuclear medicine, the basic sciences or professions fundamental to imaging techniques are invited to submit one nomination annually.
+Medical schools, affiliated hospitals, and clinical research institutions with interests in training and research in diagnostic radiology, nuclear medicine, the basic sciences, or professions fundamental to imaging techniques are invited to submit one nomination annually.

-- Completion of all required residency or
+- Completion of all required residency and

-instructor, assistant professor or equivalent for no more than five years
+instructor, assistant professor, or equivalent for no more than five years

 sciences of a medical school teaching hospital in the United States or Canada.